Saumay-Gupta/Saumay-Gupta/README.md

 ## Hi there 👋
 Welcome to my GitHub profile!
-I'm a passionate Software Developer who loves to create & deploy codes.
+I'm a passionate Web Developer who loves to create & deploy web applications.
 Below, you'll find a showcase of my work and interests.

 ## About Me
 - 🌍 Location: Greater Noida, India.
-- 🌱 Currently Persuing a Bachelor's In Computer Science with specialization in Artificial Intelligence & Machine Learning ( 3rd Year ).
+- 🌱 Currently Persuing a Bachelor's In Computer Science with specialization in Artificial Intelligence & Machine Learning ( Final Year ).
 - 🌐 Learning About Artifical Intelligence & Machine Learning.

 ## Skills